Serving SAP Fiori UIs

 this.before ([ 'CREATE', 'UPDATE' ], Foo, req => {/* validate all */})Validate on active entities, not only on drafts

-Validations on draft entities are not sufficient, as active entities can be updated directly, bypassing drafts.
-Thus, make sure to always perform all necessary validations on active entities, not only on drafts.
-Note also, that updates to active entities could be partial, for example only updating an individual OrderItem within an Order through navigation like PATCH /Orders(1)/Items(3), so make sure to cover such cases as well in your validation logic.
+Validations on draft entities alone are not sufficient, because active entities can be updated directly, bypassing drafts.
+Always perform all necessary validations on active entities, not only on drafts.
+Also note that updates to active entities can be partial, for example, updating only an individual OrderItem within an Order via PATCH /Orders(1)/Items(3).
+Make sure your validation logic covers such cases.

 Persistent Messages

-While in draft state, error messages are automatically persisted, so that they remain visible, even after editing other fields, or navigating away from the page and returning later on.
+While in draft state, error messages are automatically persisted and remain visible even after you edit other fields or navigate away from the page.

 CAP automatically generates corresponding side-effect annotations in the EDMX to instruct Fiori clients to fetch state messages after every PATCH request.